 The backyard of Nordiska museet has become a welcoming outdoor living room, enclosed by topiary linden trees, espaliered fruit trees and a walnut tree.
-In our backyard, you will also find Café Lusknäppen, serving Nordic flavours; light meals, Swedish fika and ice cream.
+In our backyard during summer, you will also find Café Lusknäppen, serving light meals, Swedish fika and ice cream.

 In the museum’s backyard, you will find Lusknäppen, a handsome little building which, in the early years of the museum, was used to disinfect the many items destined for the collections.
 This was to ensure they were free of pests before they were finally included in the exhibitions, warehouses or archive.

 Now, for the first time, Lusknäppen is open to the public.
-Here, we present a Nordic café inspired by the turn of the century, where you can sit down either indoors or outdoors, to have lunch, a cup of coffee or a glass of wine.
-Café Lusknäppen is fully licensed.
+During summertime, we present a café where you can sit down either indoors or outdoors, to have lunch, a cup of coffee and ice cream.

 In the shade of the walnut tree, someone is waiting for you – a sculpture of the museum’s very own yard dog, Sickis.
 Sickis was once real, originally brought here as a gift to the founder of Nordiska, Artur Hazelius.
 The idea was to have Sickis stuffed and mounted as part of the scenography of an exhibition.
 But the museum staff took such a shine to Sickis that he was spared.
 He became a beloved yard dog, who still served, in a way, as part of the exhibitions – although very much alive.